 Another side business you could start is ridesharing with companies like Uber, or Sidecar.
 These companies literally allow you to turn your car into your own taxi service.
 I have one friend who does this on his weekends or in his spare time.

 When he has to run to the other side of town here turns on his Uber app and literally gets paid to drive to the other side of town.
 One downside I should mention about this is that this service isn’t available in all areas but if you live in a major city chances are they probably have it.

-If you’re interested in this idea check the interview I did with my good friend Harry Campbell over at The RideShare Guy.
-Harry does this on the part time and is making some great money doing it.
+If you’re interested in this idea check out the interview I did with my good friend Harry Campbell over at The RideShare Guy.
+Harry does this part-time and is making some great money doing it.